Hashtag Hijacking: The Good, the Bad, and the Ugly

 When brands want to participate in hashtag driven conversations, they must proceed with caution.
 Before jumping in, social media managers should ask themselves:

-- Does it align with what my brand typically posts?
+Does it align with what my brand typically posts or my brand's voice?

 If the answer to any of these questions is “no”, then proceed with the utmost caution!